 Approach and Experience

-My experience as a psychologist includes:
+Since 2011, my experience as a psychologist includes working:

-- working across the metropolitan and wheatbelt regions,
+- across the metropolitan and wheatbelt regions,

 - in private practice and the public sector,